abhimran/abhimran/README.md

 - 👨‍💻 My tech stack includes HTML, CSS, and JavaScript.
 - 🌍 I'm mostly active on Linkedin and the React community.
 - 📚 I'm currently learning about Backend technologies.
-- 👯 I'm looking to collaborate on React/React Native projects.
+- 👯 I'm looking to collaborate on React/Next Js projects.

 ### What my skill set looks like?